noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 val poop = Vector(1,2,3)

 // api: same as list except it doesnt use ::
-// ^ : always points to the sequence !
 // ^ see List for general api methods val poop2 = 0 +: poop // Vector(0,1,2,3)
 val poop3 = poop2 :+ 4 // Vector(0,1,2,3,4)